How shifting perceptions of low-income families helps get them out of poverty

 “It is critical to build a strong narrative in response to all of the negative stereotypes about low-income families and to change perceptions by working with those same communities and families to put the truth out about their hard work, resourcefulness, and initiative,” says Jesús.

-By shifting the power to their partner families, FII builds a stronger foundation of trust that is often missing from other programs.
+By shifting the power to their partner families, UpTogether builds a stronger foundation of trust that is often missing from other programs.

 “We’ve barely moved the needle when it comes to eradicating poverty in this country.
 That should be our goal, our standard, so we focus on the question: Are there better ways of doing this?”